 Still don't have a stimulus check?
 Here's how to track yours.

-As major banks started delivering $1,400 stimulus checks this month, the timing of the federal relief payments has aroused concerns among many people who are struggling to make ends meet amid the coronavirus-hobbled economy.
+While major banks in the U.S. started delivering $1,400 stimulus checks in March, the federal relief payments have yet to arrive at millions of households struggling to make ends meet amid the coronavirus-hobbled economy.

-The Internal Revenue Service has delivered 127 million payments worth approximately $325 billion, the agency said.
+The Internal Revenue Service has delivered more than 130 million payments valued at $335 billion, the agency said Thursday.
 But among those still waiting for payments are about 30 million Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.

 First recipients